One of My New Favorite Goat Cheeses

 Once you get inside, that's where the fun begins.
 When young, the smooth, white interior paste is creamy and tart.
 Some say it even has a "lemony" taste.

-As this cheese ages, and I'm talking about weeks to months, the cheese loses moisture and becomes firmer and a little crumbly.
-With age, the flavor takes on a sweeter, nutty taste that should be pleasing to any goat cheese lover.
+As this cheese ages, and I'm talking about weeks to months, the cheese loses moisture and becomes firmer and slightly crumbly.
+With age, the flavor takes on a sweeter, nutty taste that should please any goat cheese lover.

 The Short of It